 - Row 2: No CC clusters

-- Continue in Rule 150: Stitch in CC when either 1 or 3 neighbors is CC
+- Continue in Rule 150: Stitch in CC when either 1 or 3 neighbors are CC

 If you change the color pattern in Row 1 and/or Row 2 and then follow Rule 150 after that, then you can produce a different color pattern in a similar style.
 You can experiment with different initial rows by mapping it out on paper or by using the AutoScarf Motif Maker at autoscarf.org/motif-maker.